-The laboratory sessions in this course will involve face-to-face instruction to accomplish the student learning objectives.
-In response to COVID-19, the following policies and requirements are in place to maintain your learning environment and to enhance the safety of our in-classroom interactions.
+This course is will be exclusively face-to-face instruction to accomplish the student learning objectives.
+In response to COVID-19, the following policies are in place to maintain your learning environment and to enhance the safety of our in-classroom interactions.

-- You are always required to wear approved face coverings during class and within buildings.
-Following and enforcing these policies and requirements are all our responsibility.
-Failure to do so will lead to a report to the Office of Student Conduct and Conflict Resolution. - This course has been assigned a physical classroom with enough capacity to maintain physical distancing (6 feet between individuals) requirements.
-Please utilize designated seats and maintain appropriate spacing between students.
-Please do not move desks or stations. - Sanitizing supplies are available in the classroom if you wish to wipe down your desks prior to sitting down and at the end of the class. - Follow your instructor's guidance on how to enter and exit the classroom.
-Practice physical distancing to the extent possible when entering and exiting the classroom. - If you are experiencing COVID-19 symptoms (Click here for guidance from the CDC on symptoms of coronavirus), please use the UF Health screening system and follow the instructions on whether you are able to attend class.
-Click here for UF Health guidance on what to do if you have been exposed to or are experiencing Covid-19 symptoms. - Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.
+- You are expected to wear approved face coverings during class and within buildings. - This course has been assigned a classroom with enough capacity to maintain physical distancing (6 feet between individuals). - Sanitizing supplies are available in the classroom if you wish to wipe down your desks prior to sitting down and at the end of the class. - COVID-19 testing remains available both on and off campus.
+Visit the UF Health site for additional information. - If you are sick, stay home and self-quarantine.
+Please visit ONE.UF to complete a survey and potentially schedule a test. - Course materials will be provided to you with an excused absence, and you will be given a reasonable amount of time to make up work.
 Find more information in the university attendance policies, go to: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.